-'I don't want to talk about myself, I just want to talk about this situation, there were three types of Jews in Kimberley.
-There was still a remnant of Jews who used to talk about Rev Harris Isaacs of
+'There were three types of Jews in Kimberley.
+There was still a remnant of Jews who used to talk about Rev Harris Isaacs of 50 years ago and there were the Eastern Europeans, my fellow immigrants from Poland and other parts, older than me of course who came out long before, and there were quite a number of local born.

-50 years ago and there were the Eastern Europeans, my fellow immigrants from Poland and other parts, older than me of course who came out long before, and there were quite a number of local born.
-Somehow or other, I managed to fit in with all sections of the community and we got on very well together.
-This was during the War, 1941 to 1943.
+Somehow or other, I managed to fit in with all sections of the community and we got on very well together.'
+I wonder if anyone remembers Rev Wulf or has any photographs of him?

-Rev Bernard Wulf appointed Jewish Chaplain to the Air Force
+Rev Bernard Wulf's adventures as Chaplain to the Air Force

-'I was appointed Chaplain to the Forces in Kimberley.
-There was a big Air Force camp in Kimberley, and I was given the rank of Captain.
+Rev Wulf describes his time in the Army: 'There was a big Air Force camp in Kimberley, and I was made the Jewish Chaplain and given the rank of Captain.
 I organised services and other facilities for the boys there and I got to know them each one and I took a lot of interest in them as well as generally in the city.
 'The army was very cooperative.
-Every Friday night the Air Force boys used to come in full force to shul and during the week when I used to go there to give services they were all available and I had good attendances.
+Every Friday night the Air Force boys used to come in full force to shul and during the week when I used to go there to give services, they were all available and I had good attendances.
 I used to give the other Chaplains a chance to come to my services, the Methodist ministers and so on ... in this respect I would like to tell you a little incident.

 'One evening I arrived for service and there was a YMCA hall which had various rooms.
 We the Jewish boys were supposed to assemble at a certain room.
-When I came I found that most of the congregants were on duty and I only had 3 or 4 Jewish recruits, so we started talking and while we were talking I noticed a sergeant passing by up and down, eventually he came up to me: I was in uniform, which for me had Mogan Dovids on my cap and epaulettes and he saluted.
+When I came, I found that most of the congregants were on duty and I only had 3 or 4 Jewish recruits, so we started talking.
+While we were talking, I noticed a sergeant passing by up and down, eventually he came up to me: I was in uniform, which for me had Mogen Dovids on my cap and epaulettes and he saluted.
 He said Sir may I speak to you, I said certainly what can I do for you?
-He said we of the Dutch Reform Church assembled in room so-and-so but our padre Bekker has not turned up, will you take our service?
+He said we of the Dutch Reform Church assembled in room so-and-so, but our padre Bekker has not turned up, will you take our service?